MCP HubMCP Hub

 Security Features

-MCP Gateway supports two independent authentication methods:
+MCP Gateway supports two authentication methods, which can be enabled independently or together:

 1. Basic Authentication: Username/password pairs